 Central bank gold reserves influence gold sales and purchases worldwide.
-In the process, they influence gold prices (GLD) as well as the price of gold stocks such as Goldcorp (GG), Barrick Gold (ABX), Newmont Mining (NEM), Kinross Gold (KGC), and Yamana Gold (AUY), as well as ETFs that invest in these stocks, including the VanEck Vectors Gold Miners ETF (GDX).
-GDX’s three top holdings are GG, ABX, and NEM, which make up 26.2% of its total portfolio.
+In the process, they influence gold prices (GLD) as well as the price of gold stocks such as Eldorado Gold (EGO), Yamana Gold (AUY), and Gold Fields (GFI).
+They also affect ETFs that invest in these stocks, including the VanEck Vectors Gold Miners ETF (GDX).
+These three stocks form 11.7% of GDX’s total holdings.

 Who’s selling gold?

-Kazakhstan increased its gold reserves by 1.7 tons to end at 193.5 tons for January.
-This is the 28th consecutive month that Kazakhstan has increased its holdings, which have more than doubled in the past three years.
+Kazakhstan increased its gold reserves by about 2.29 tons to end at 198.4 tons for March.
+This is the 30th consecutive month that Kazakhstan has increased its holdings, which have more than doubled in the past three years.